eduardconstantin/azure-cloud-exams/README.md

 I welcome feedback and contributions from other developers, which can help improve the quality of the code and the application overall.

-Please create an issue or a pull request with your changes.
+In order to create an issue or a pull request with your changes, please read [our contribution guidelines](CONTRIBUTING.md), and thank you for being involved!

 There is also a [Discussion tab](https://github.com/eduardconstantin/azure-fundamentals/discussions)